hashicorp/terraform-provider-aws/website/docs/r/quicksight_folder.html.markdown

 ## Import

-Import A QuickSight folder using the AWS account ID and folder ID name separated by a comma (`,`).
+Import a QuickSight folder using the AWS account ID and folder ID name separated by a comma (`,`).
 For example:

 ```
 $ terraform import aws_quicksight_folder.example 123456789012,example-id